hussainjaura/Jaura-Co-Website/README.md

    The UI is styled to ensure readability, aesthetic and a professional look suitable for production environments.

-## Code Quality and Best Practices
+## Code Quality and Best Practices:

 Throughout the development of the Jaura & Co Clothing Website, strong idea was placed on writing clean, efficient, and maintainable code.
 The goal was to follow industry-standard best practices to ensure scalability, readability, and long-term supportability.